 Graduate Student Association

 Choosing the appropriate graduate program can be stressful and overwhelming.
-We are here to provide information in the decision-making process.
-If you are interested in graduate studies in the Department, how to navigate administrative paperwork, or where to live and what to do in Philly feel free to contact a graduate student.
-We will do whatever we can to ease your transition into graduate studies in the Department of Criminal Justice.
+We’re here to provide information in the decision-making process.
+If you’re interested in graduate studies in the department, how to navigate administrative paperwork or where to live and what to do in Philly feel free to contact a graduate student.
+We’ll do whatever we can to ease your transition into graduate studies in the Department of Criminal Justice.

 The Criminal Justice Graduate Student Association (CJGSA) is an active group that sponsors academic and social events that facilitate both the professional development and social development of our members.
-The CJGSA is responsible for serving as a liaison between graduate students and faculty members, assisting undergraduate students in the development and refinement of their coursework through the department Mentoring Center, and offering support to incoming and prospective students by sharing information and perspectives on the program, graduate student life, and living in Philadelphia.
-In addition to these routine activities, the CJGSA invites critical thinkers to share their justice related ideas and experiences with Temple University and Philadelphia each spring.
-In 2013, this event was institutionalized as the Annual John S. Goldkamp Lecture with the intention of honoring Professor Goldkamp’s innovative contributions to the field of Criminal Justice.
+The CJGSA is responsible for serving as a liaison between graduate students and faculty members, assisting undergraduate students in the development and refinement of their coursework through the department Mentoring Center, and offering support to incoming and prospective students by sharing information and perspectives on the program, graduate student life and living in Philadelphia.
+In addition to these routine activities, the CJGSA invites critical thinkers to share their justice-related ideas and experiences with Temple University and Philadelphia each spring.
+In 2013, this event was institutionalized as the Annual John S. Goldkamp Lecture with the intention of honoring Professor Goldkamp’s innovative contributions to the criminal justice field.

 - Graduate Student Handbook (pdf)

 - Graduate Policies